Lyme Disease Treatment - A Primer on Monitoring Recovery

 According to Paul G. Auwaerter of Medscape.com, some patients with Borrelia burgdorferi (the scientific name for what causes Lyme) can remain seropositive (having the bacteria in the blood) for decades, even after successful treatment with antibiotics and resolved clinical symptoms.
 However, in our clinical experience (over a decade of working with chronic Lyme disease complex) this is normal humoral immune response and not a continuation of active chronic infection, especially if all key symptoms remain at bay.
 Symptoms are really the most important factor, which we will explore later.

 It's important for patients to monitor their progress, otherwise, how will anyone know if they are improving or at risk of relapse?
 It is equally important to have the proper tests and to understand how they work and from there, determine the best possible pathway for modifying treatment to attain long-term health.
-This guide will describe both how to observe progress and explain how diagnosis of chronic Lyme disease complex works.
+This guide will describe both how to observe progress and explain how the diagnosis of chronic Lyme disease complex works.

-This subject on testing and monitoring is a bit complicated and a multi-step process.
+The subject on testing and monitoring is a bit complicated and a multi-step process.
 This is not a well-defined area of medicine and we are always learning more information on new diagnostic tools.
-In our opinion, it takes many factors including strong clinical experience and integrative approach to help patients.
+In our opinion, it takes many factors including strong clinical experience and an integrative approach to help patients.
 This article will discuss why the improvement of the patient's overall symptoms held overtime is really the best measure and final indicator of successful chronic Lyme disease treatment.

 Standard Types of Laboratory Blood Tests for Lyme Disease

 ELISA – Enzyme-Linked Immuno Sorbent Assay or ELISA, is a type of wet-lab test that uses antibodies and color changes to identify a substance, in this case, Lyme disease.
-What doctors and researchers are looking for in this instance are antigens (a cell's identifying feature, like a microscopic caller ID) from the borrelia bacteria.
+What doctors and researchers are looking for in this instance are antigens (a cell's identifying feature, like a microscopic caller ID) from the Borrelia bacteria.

-Even though the Center for Disease Control (CDC) recommends this test as the first line of testing, it can provide a false negative in patients with weakened immunity or on medications, such as steroids.
-It's not uncommon for Lyme patients to be originally diagnosed with an autoimmune disease or fibromyalgia and therefore be given suppressive medication to manage symptoms, instead of truly treating the disease.
+Even though the Center for Disease Control (CDC) recommends this test as the first line of testing, it can provide a false negative in patients with weakened immunity or on medications such as steroids.
+It's not uncommon for Lyme disease patients to be originally diagnosed with an autoimmune disease or fibromyalgia and therefore be given suppressive medication to manage symptoms, instead of truly treating the disease.

 IgG – Immunoglobulin G is an antibody isotype, making up 75% of immunoglobulins (proteins that work as antibodies) that are present in the bloodstream.
-Because IgG is so plentiful, it is the main factor in controlling infection and as a result, doctors can measure IgG levels and indicate a patient's immune status to particular pathogens (microorganisms that can cause disease.)
+Because IgG is so plentiful, it is the main factor in controlling infection and as a result, doctors can measure IgG levels and indicate a patient's immune status to particular pathogens (microorganisms that can cause disease).
 However, once positive, this is not a good tool to monitor progression or improvement.
 The test can stay positive, which doesn't provide clear clinical information in the monitoring of the patient.
 In our clinical experience, this is really more of an initial diagnostic tool for patient that signs and symptoms of chronic Lyme disease complex.

 IgM – Immunoglobulin M is the first antibody to respond to initial antigen exposure.
 It is larger than IgG and the biggest antibody in the human circulatory system.
-When Erythema migrans is detected in a Lyme patient (known as the "bull's-eye rash"), IgM is used to identify it, but only during the first four weeks of a bite, if the rash is even present, according to the CDC.
+When Erythema migrans is detected in a Lyme disease patient (known as the "bull's-eye rash"), IgM is used to identify it, but only during the first four weeks of a bite, if the rash is even present, according to the CDC.

 It is important to note that only 25-30% of Lyme patients remember or experience a rash.
-If IgM isn't used to detect Lyme, it can lead to misdiagnosis of Lyme disease.
+If IgM isn't used to detect Lyme, it can lead to a misdiagnosis of Lyme disease.
 Additional tests may be more helpful, such as IgG.
 However, usually by the time patients come to recognize they have Lyme disease complex, they are beyond IgM testing.